daytonaio/daytona/README.md

 With Daytona, you need only to execute a single command: `daytona create`.

-Daytona automates the entire process; provisioning the instance, interpreting and applying the configuration, setting up prebuilds, establishing a secure VPN connection, securly connecting your local or a Web IDE, and assigning a fully qualified domain name to the development environment for easy sharing and collaboration.
+Daytona automates the entire process; provisioning the instance, interpreting and applying the configuration, setting up prebuilds, establishing a secure VPN connection, securely connecting your local or a Web IDE, and assigning a fully qualified domain name to the development environment for easy sharing and collaboration.

 As a developer, you can immediately start focusing on what matters most—your code.